TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 One of the best ways to cool down is to spray water on your body and sit by a fan.
 This is especially helpful if your brain injury has affected your sweat production.

-Managing Heat Sensitivity After TBI
+Managing TBI and Heat Sensitivity

 To avoid heat stroke and other complications, it is crucial to know how to keep your body temperature under control.
+Since your body’s natural mechanisms to control temperature may be compromised, you will need to take extra precautions.

 The following are a few tips to help you manage heat sensitivity after a TBI.